How to Fix Error: unable to upgrade connection: Unauthorized

 Checking the Authentication

-You need to ensure that the authentication system is working correctly and that there are no issues with the user’s account.
+You need to ensure that the authentication system is working correctly and that there are no user account issues.

 Checking the logs